ehhong/identityexploration/_posts/projects/2019-05-22-michellegao.md

   url: "assets/images/projects/michellegao/michellegao-read.png"
   alt: "read"

+quote: I don't really want to be seen as someone who opines only on things I specifically know.

 bio: "<h2>Michelle Gao</h2>
 <p>Michelle Gao is a sophomore (’21) from New York City studying government and living in Adams House.
 On campus, she is a columns editor for the Harvard Crimson, and she works at the Harvard Law Review.</p>"